Morlabs/Contributions/Recurring_tasks/Open_positions/AI-ml researcher.md

 ## Role Overview:
-As an AI/ML Researcher and Data Scientist within the Tech Sub-DAO, you will harness the power of artificial intelligence and machine learning to drive innovation and enhance the capabilities of Trinity DAO's projects.
+As an AI/ML Researcher and Data Scientist within the Protocol Sub-DAO, you will harness the power of artificial intelligence and machine learning to drive innovation and enhance the capabilities of Trinity DAO's projects.
 This role is perfect for someone passionate about using data-driven insights to solve complex problems and advance the frontier of decentralized technology.

 ## Responsibilities: